“I am present at the sowing of the seed of the world.” – Ralph Waldo Emmerson

-Robert P. Kraynak, professor of political science at Colgate University in Hamilton, N.Y. describes them as “enlightened traditionalists.
+Robert P. Kraynak, professor of political science at Colgate University in Hamilton, New York, describes them as “enlightened traditionalists.
 Kraynak writes;

 “The American Founders were unusual as eighteenth-century leaders because they were shaped by both the old world of aristocracy and the new world of democracy.
 They believed in progress, enlightenment, and “a new order of the ages”; but they also revered the ancient Romans, English traditions of the gentleman statesman and common law, the religious basis of morals, and practical experience.”

 Kraynak stated, “The fourth element, cultural traditions, extends the idea of moral order to social practices.
 The American Founders believed that liberty required natural law (an objective standard of justice) and customs, habits, and manners derived from the heritage of Western civilization and English and American history.